-Cancer comes in all shapes, sizes, locations and does not discriminate with regard to age and breed.
-One in four dogs will develop cancer in its lifetime making it the number one cause of disease-related death in dogs.
+Canine cancer comes in all shapes, sizes, and locations and does not discriminate with regard to age and breed.
+One in four dogs will develop cancer in their lifetime, making it the number one cause of disease-related death in dogs.
 Research has shown that early detection is the best method, and one of the only methods in our control, for determining a promising cancer prognosis.
 Unfortunately, not all cancers are easy to detect.

-In an attempt to help dog owners identify cancer in its earliest stages, I’ve broken cancer down into four very broad, very non-scientific categories.
-Those four categories are: 1) external cancer, 2) internal cancers, 3) bone cancers and 4) blood cancers.
+In an attempt to help dog owners identify cancer in its earliest stages, I’ve broken cancer down into four very broad and non-scientific categories:

 What to Look For:

 This one is a tough one.
-Obviously, we can’t see inside our dogs and they can’t tell us how they’re feeling.
+Obviously, we can’t see inside our dogs, and they can’t tell us how they’re feeling.
 How do you know what’s going on in there?
-An internal cancer, is mass or tumor that is inside the body.
+An internal cancer is a mass or tumor that is inside the body.
 That could be organs like the liver, spleen, kidneys, heart, stomach, lungs, and so on.

 A few things you can monitor at home are your dog’s:

-- Bathroom Habits- Is he needing to go outside more?
+- Bathroom Habits: Do they need to go outside more?
 Less?
-Are his bowel movements normal?
+Are their bowel movements normal?

-- Attitude- Does he seem to be depressed?
-Laying around a lot?
+- Attitude: Does your dog seem to be depressed?
+Are they lying around a lot?
 Hiding?

-- Behavior- Has he lost interest in normal activities?
-Changes in routine?
+- Behavior: Has your dog lost interest in normal activities?
+Have there been changes in routine?

 Blood cancers are another challenging one to identify since, again, they are not visible.
-Most people know leukemia and lymphoma can occur people but did not realize dogs can get leukemia and lymphoma as well.
-Both, leukemia and lymphoma, are cancers of the blood-stream and/or lymphatic system.
+Most people know leukemia and lymphoma can occur in humans, but do not realize dogs can get leukemia and lymphoma as well.
+Both leukemia and lymphoma are cancers of the bloodstream and/or lymphatic system.

-The best way to detect these types of cancer are similar to the above.
-Examine your dog frequently feeling for swollen lymph nodes typically around the neck and the back of the hind legs.
+The best way to detect these types of cancer is similar to the above.
+Examine your dog frequently, feeling for swollen lymph nodes which are typically around the neck and the back of the hind legs.
 Swollen lymph nodes can often feel like a mass when very large.
 Also, take note of any unusual skin lesions, as bruising can be a sign that certain cells in the bone marrow are low.
 These cancers can also be detected on lab work.
 Keeping up with annual vet visits and blood work can help detect these types of cancer.
-Though most often not outwardly visible, these cancers can make your dog not feel well so similarly to above, monitor your dog for abnormal behavior or changes in habit.
+Though most often not outwardly visible, these cancers can make your dog not feel well, so monitor your dog for abnormal behavior or changes in habits.

 And finally, bone cancer.
-Bone cancer is more common in large and giant breed dogs than small breed dogs but it can affect any size of dog.
+Bone cancer is more common in large and giant breed dogs than small breed dogs, but it can affect any size of dog.
 The primary indication of bone cancer is pain or discomfort.
-Swelling can exist around the location of the cancer but sometimes no swelling is present at all.
+Swelling can exist around the location of the cancer, but sometimes swelling is not present at all.

-Bone cancers are often in the limbs and are accompanied by limping.
-They can also arise in other parts of the body like ribs, spine and skull where they would be painful to the touch and/or swollen.
-Bone cancer is a very painful disease and often progresses quickly so if your dog (especially elderly, large breed dog) suddenly begins limping or showing unexplained signs of pain, it is best to take your dog to the vet to get checked out.
-An x-ray is typically performed to look for changes in the bone caused by cancer and a sample of this area may be taken for a diagnosis.
+Bone cancers are often found in the limbs and accompanied by limping.
+They can also arise in other parts of the body like the ribs, spine, and skull, where they are painful to the touch and/or swollen.
+Bone cancer is a very painful disease and often progresses quickly, so if your dog (especially if they’re an elderly, large breed dog) suddenly begins limping or showing unexplained signs of pain, it is best to take your dog to the vet to get checked out.
+An X-ray is typically performed to look for changes in the bone caused by cancer and a sample of this area may be taken for a diagnosis.

-Cancer coverage is included in AKC Pet Insurance’s base plan, CompanionCare.
-If you would like more information about our customizable plans, call 1-866-725-2747 and one of our Insurance Specialists would be happy to walk you through your coverage options.
+Cancer coverage is included in AKC Pet Insurance’s base Accident & Illness Plan (underwritten by Independence American Insurance Company).
+If you would like more information about our customizable plans, click here for a quote or call 1-866-725-2747 and have one of our Customer Care Team members walk you through available coverage options.

 The information provided in this blog is intended for educational purposes only and should not serve as a substitute for the professional medical advice of your veterinarian.
 Always consult your veterinarian with questions about your pet’s health and before initiating any treatment regimes.